civican/legisinfo/44-1/bills/C-41/bill_text.md

 ### Section 83.038

-The following entities may assist the Public Safety Minister in the administration and enforcement of sections 83.031 to 83.0392, including by collecting information from and disclosing information to that Minister and each other:
+  ****(1)**** The following entities may assist the Public Safety Minister in the administration and enforcement of sections 83.031 to 83.0392, including by collecting information from and disclosing information to that Minister and each other:

     the Canadian Security Intelligence Service;

     the Royal Canadian Mounted Police;

     the Communications Security Establishment;

     the Department of National Defence;

     the Canadian Armed Forces;

     the Department of Foreign Affairs, Trade and Development;

     the Canada Revenue Agency;

     the Canada Border Services Agency;

     the Department of Citizenship and Immigration; and

     any other entity prescribed by regulation.

+  **(2)** Any information collected or disclosed under subsection (1) must only be used for the administration and enforcement of sections 83.031 to 83.0392.

+  **(3)** The Public Safety Minister must take reasonable steps to ensure that any entity assisting that Minister under subsection (1) complies with subsection (2).

 ### Section 83.039